-Austria has a model BIT which aims at providing a high degree of protection to investors, not only incorporating all typical substantive standards, but also providing for a choice of dispute resolution under the auspices of either ICSID or the ICC, or under the UNCITRAL Arbitration Rules.
+Austria has a model BIT which aims at providing a high degree of protection to investors, not only incorporating all typical substantive standards, but also providing for a choice of dispute resolution under the auspices of either ICSID or the International Chamber of Commerce ("ICC"), or under the UNCITRAL Arbitration Rules.
 The model BIT addresses, in particular, the issue of transparency in investor-state dispute settlement.